Kentops/Ocean-searcher-tree-/README.md

 It's a tree with a depth of 100 and one node per level.
 This program was made for one of my classes.

+There is an error is this code where it fails on one edge-case.